nekman/nekman.se/README.md

 My personal web page, <a href="http://nekman.se">nekman.se</a>.
 <br/><br/>

-Trying to learn and use a lot of techniques I'm not able to use else where.<br/>
+This is a "proof of concept" where I try to learn and use a lot of techniques I'm not able to use else where.<br/>
-This is not always very efficient, but it's quite fun :)

 * HTML5
 * CSS3